Download This Sample

 Anne Hutchinson Facts

 - Anne Marbury was the daughter of Francis Marbury, a discredited Anglican clergyman.
-He was born in Alford, Lincolnshire, England in 1591.
+He was born in Alford, Lincolnshire, England, in 1591.
 Growing up, young Anne was taught to have her own way of thinking while her mother, Bridget Dryden, equipped her with knowledge in herbal medicines.

-- In 1612, Anne married a merchant, William Hutchinson and became followers of the Anglican minister John Cotton.
+- In 1612, Anne married a merchant, William Hutchinson, and became followers of the Anglican minister John Cotton.

-- On March 22, 1638, she banished from the community after being excommunicated by the Church of Boston.
+- On March 22, 1638, she was banished from the community after being excommunicated by the Church of Boston.